-Over the past few decades, Pilates has become a staple of personal training and group exercise.
-Once solely practised by professional athletes and dancers, the mainstream popularity Pilates has helped people the world over improve their posture, flexibility, stamina and strength.
+Over recent decades, Pilates has become a staple of personal training and group exercise.
+Once solely practised by professional athletes and dancers, Pilates now helps people all over the world improve their posture, flexibility, stamina and strength.
 It’s also been used to reduce back and neck pain and as a form of rehabilitation following injury

 As a personal trainer or group exercise instructor, you may be asked about the differences between mat-based and reformer approaches and which style clients should choose.
 Like any mode of exercise, it’s important to remember that the appropriateness of one form or technique over another largely depends on the interaction of a number of factors – personal preferences and individual goals are fundamental in this decision-making process.